Recommended

 Emily Ogburn, right, hugs her friend Cody Klein after he brought her a meal on Oct.
 2, 2024, in Swannanoa, N.C.
 Ogburn's home was spared and she spent the morning of the storm helping and comforting neighbors who had found shelter on a neighbor's porch. | Melissa Sue Gerrits/Getty Images

-Samaritan's Purse CEO Franklin Graham told The Christian Post that God is faithful amid suffering and that Americans must rely on each other amid the recent hurricane devastation in the southeastern United States that afflicted his hometown.
+Samaritan's Purse CEO Franklin Graham told The Christian Post that God is faithful amid suffering and that Americans must rely on each other after the recent hurricane devastation in the southeastern United States that afflicted his hometown.

 He also advised Americans against waiting for the government to save them in the wake of the damage from Hurricane Helene, which tore through a corridor extending from the Florida panhandle into Appalachia last week.